bpaulon/angular-spring-test/autocomplete/README.md

-# angular-spring-test
+# AngularJS to Spring Boot using a REDIS DB
-AngularJs to Spring Boot tests
+AngularJs to Spring Boot autocomplete example

 # Redis controller
 it needs a running Redis db